 You can enhance Planet's data to adjust for contrast, brightness, and saturation.

-You can use pixel enhancements with our basemaps (surface reflectance basemaps work best) as well as with daily scenes (you must order hosted data).
+You can use pixel enhancements with our basemaps (surface reflectance basemaps work best).

 Select enhancements from the right-hand toolbar.
 The enhance button is the second icon from the top.
 The tooltip should read Enhance imagery.